 Better Textbooks.
-Lower Prices.
+Lower Prices. www.SDCpublications.com Includes Supplemental Files and Video Instruction

 Visit the following websites to learn more about this book:

 Lesson 2 Crash Course Introduction (the Basics)::

 This lesson is meant to give you a brief introduction to a few of the most used commands.
 You will be walked through each drawing in this lesson, step-by-step.
 The intent is for the user to get some of the basic concepts in mind before going through subsequent chapters.